-The museum is open year-round, from 10 am-4 pm during June to September, and 10 am-3 pm from October to May.
-It is located in downtown Cranbrook and costs just under $6 CAD per adult or $14.50 for a family of four.
+The museum is open year-round, from 10 am-4 pm from June to September, and 10 am-3 pm from October to May.
+It is located in downtown Cranbrook and costs just under $6 CAD per adult or $16 CAD for a family of four.

 6. Enjoy a day on the water